Search

 Sanhedrin 86

-What type of kidnapping does one get the death penalty for?
-It must include kidnapping and selling into slavery.
-Could two witnesses testify that one kidnapped and a different two testify that one sold?
-Would that be considered two separate testimonies that each stand alone or is each only half a testimony?
-If it is half a testimony, then there is a debate about whether partial testimony is acceptable or not?
+Since there are two actions involved in kidnapping in order to be convicted (kidnapping and selling), could two witnesses testify that one kidnapped and a different two testify that one sold?
+Would that be considered two separate testimonies that each stands alone or is each only half a testimony?
+If it is half a testimony, there is a debate between Chizkiya and Rabbi Yochanan about whether partial testimony is acceptable or not.
+How does the case of kidnapping compare to a rebellious son, where there are also two stages – as first witnesses testify that he ate and drank, he is flogged and then if he repeats the offense in the presence of witnesses he is killed?

 A tanna who recited mishnayot and baraitot in the study hall recited that baraita, where the tanna holds that one is liable for abducting another and selling him to the abductee’s father, before Rav Sheshet.
 Rav Sheshet said to him: I teach that Rabbi Shimon says: From the term “of his brethren” it is derived that there is no liability unless he removes the abductee from the domain of his brethren, and you say that one who sells the abductee to his father is liable?
 Emend the baraita and teach instead: He is exempt.